martukas/superpack/README.md

 ## Roadmap

+* make uninstall/remove possible
-Here are some features/ideas I would like to implement if I ever get around to it:
+* install multiple packages at once, after marking them as targets in UI Here are some features/ideas I would like to implement if I ever get around to it:
-* define packages in yml instead of json?
 * one package definition can reference multiple alternative managers, so that e.g. one manifest can be kept for all possible systems
-* make uninstall/remove possible
-* install multiple packages at once, after marking them as targets in UI
 * Function to update/upgrade some or all packages
 * More and better keybindings
 * make sure this deploys as proper Python package